-\ This occurs annually for both the Clean Water SRF (CWSRF) and for the Drinking Water SRF (DWSRF).
+^{} This occurs annually for both the Clean Water SRF (CWSRF) and for the Drinking Water SRF (DWSRF).

-\\ In Nebraska, there are two SRF programs (CWSRF and DWSRF).
-The CWSRF is managed by the NDEE and the DWSRF is managed by the NDHHS-DPH.
+^{} In Nebraska, there are two SRF programs (CWSRF and DWSRF).
+The CWSRF is managed by the NDHS-DPH.
 However, both share the same process for loans & repayments.